jb0072/yubikeyedup/README.rst

     src/yubiserve.py --db ./yubikeys.sqlite3

 That's it.
-The servers wanting to make use of two factor authentication need to be configured.
-The following paragraph shows an example for OpenSSH.
+The servers wanting to make use of MFA need to be configured.
+The following section shows an example for OpenSSH.

 OpenSSH configuration example
 =============================

+Note: In order for this setup to work, each <user> will need to have the id_rsa.pub (located under ~/.ssh/) from each <remote user>@<remote host> added to the ~/.ssh/authorized_keys file.

 Here's a summary of `Yubico's documentation
 <https://developers.yubico.com/yubico-pam/Yubikey_and_SSH_via_PAM.html>`_.